 The PLA 2022 Conference is offered on a cost-recovery basis.
 PLA reserves the right to cancel all or any part of this event if there is insufficient registration or for other reasons.
 Neither ALA nor PLA is responsible for cancellation charges assessed by the airlines or travel agencies, or other losses incurred due to the cancellation of the workshops.
 The event’s operating hours, schedules, guests, and speakers are subject to change or cancellation without notice.

 All registration cancellations and refund requests for the event, including preconferences and meal events, must be made in writing by Friday, February 18, 2022.
+Please submit any cancellation requests by email to email@example.com.
 No telephone cancellations/refund requests can be accepted.
 After Friday, February 18, 2022, no requests for refunds will be accepted and no exceptions will be made to the policy.
 Registrations made after Friday, February 18, 2022, are nonrefundable.
 Exhibits-Only and Exhibits-Plus badges are nonrefundable.
 Refunds meeting the above criteria will be processed by Monday, April 18, 2022.

 Substitutions of registrations, including preconferences and meal events, are permitted prior to the conference and must be made in writing.
+Please submit any substitution requests by email to firstname.lastname@example.org.
 No telephone substitution requests can be accepted.
 The individual submitting the substitution request is responsible for all financial obligations (any balance due) associated with that substitution.
-Badge sharing, splitting, and reprints are strictly prohibited.
+Badge sharing, splitting, reprints, and sharing of login credentials are strictly prohibited.
 No meal tickets will be sold onsite.

 The Public Library Association, a division of the American Library Association, holds professional conferences to enable its members to receive continuing education, build professional networks, and discover new products and services for professional use.
 To provide all participants—members and other attendees, speakers, exhibitors, staff, and volunteers—the opportunity to benefit from the event, the Public Library Association is committed to providing a harassment-free environment for everyone, regardless of gender, sexual orientation, gender identity, gender expression, disability, physical appearance, ethnicity, religion, or other group identity.